theweebcoders/CommercialBreaker/README.md

   It was to cover up a mistake halfway through the process when we forgot we were going to need to move the bump files to a new folder as that code wasn't written yet.
 Then, when we went to write the code, trying to just change the original file path to the full file path broke our regex pattern.
 If your reading this and thing that's dumb, it's really easy to fix.
 Just do this...
 Please help us.
 We have no idea what we are doing; we're not ever real programmers; we're just nerds who like anime and Toonami, and no one would make this for us, so we just started doing it ourselves.
 It's been almost a year, and we still don't know what we're doing.
 Please help us.

+Q: When I create a second channel, it has a prepare channel step.
+I didn't have to do this for the first channel.
+Why do I have to do it for the second channel?

+  First of all, oh no, one more button your poor wittle fingers.
+Second, the secound channel has the option of continuing where the last one left off.
+This is if in your last channel Naruto only went to episode 26 the next channel will start at episode 27 and then the next channel will start at episode 28.
+This is also why you need to run the prepare channel to "Start from last episode".
+This is done by some sort of black magic that we honetly forgot how it works to the point we argured about it when writing this thing.
+If you know how it works there is a $3.50 reward via paypal or starbucks gift card.
+Also, I think we try to shuffle stuff around so it's not always the same...
+I don't remember.
+It's been almost 2 years.
+We have no idea what we are doing.
+Also, it's 1 AM and I have been working on this for 12 hours.
+I'm tired.
+Please help us.

 Q: Your naming scheme is confusing and inconsistent; I can't follow it all!

   First of all, just use easy mode.
 Second, it took a year before we lost track of the naming scheme.
 Third, suck it up, buttercup.

+Q: What is easy mode?

+  We don't have it anymore but I forgot to take it out of the readme.

+Q: Why not just remove it from the readme?

+  I forgot.

+Q: Why not just remove it now?

+  I'm tired.
+I'm going to bed.

 Q: You use a lot of weeb talk in your readme.
 It's not very professional.